 The Second Sermon: The Discourse on the Not-Self Characteristic

 The Buddha then delivered to his small band of students what is traditionally considered to be his second sermon, usually called The Discourse on the Not-Self Characteristic.
-I went into this teaching in detail in Episode 14, so here I’ll just summarize the main points:
+I went into this teaching in detail in Episode 14: The Three Marks and the Teaching of Not-Self (Anatta), so here I’ll just summarize the main points: